SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 		rpm -e <snmp-package-name>

 6. Delete the contents inside *$HOME/.snmp/* and */etc/snmp* folder (if present).
-7. Delete the snmp-agent device in Cumulocity, which was registered as part of the installation and all its child SNMP devices.
+7. Delete the snmp-agent device in Cumulocity which was registered as part of the installation and all its child SNMP devices.
 This can be done from the user interface or by using REST endpoints.
-8. Follow the **Installation** procedure in this document, to install/move to GA version.
+8. Follow the installation procedure described above, to install/move to GA version.

 > **Info:**: Cumulocity SNMP device protocol/s can be retained (unless there are no changes in the SNMP device configuration).